How to choose an nbn® plan in Perth

 The different nbn speed tiers available

-Dodo currently offer three speed tiers for the nbn:
+Dodo currently offer four speed tiers for the nbn:

 1 Available only in certain areas with FTTP, FTTC and HFC type connections.